 But in windows 8.1 the option “Forget this network” is removed so now it’s hard to find the option and remove the WiFi network profile for end users.
 In this I”ll explain the best way to remove the WiFi network profile using the command prompt.

-1. Open administrative Command Prompt and run following command to get list of all the wireless networks to which your system has made connection.
+- Open administrative Command Prompt and run following command to get a list of all the wireless networks to which your system has made the connection.

-As an example, I wanted to remove a wireless network profile named swisscom and I typed:
+For example, suppose you wanted to remove a wireless network profile named MyWiFi then you should type as follows.

 How to Forget All Wireless Networks in Windows 8.1

 There might be a situation when you have to delete all the profiles at once, using a single command all saved Wireless Networks can be deleted at once.

 All you have to do is to type this command: